-For more information about the transition from D-U-N-S® to UEI, visit gsa.gov/entityid.
+For more information about the UEI, visit gsa.gov/entityid.

 Registering with SAM

 The System for Award Management (SAM) is a federal repository that centralizes information about grant applicants and recipients and is free to all users.
 Applicants must be registered with SAM before registering with Grants.gov.
 Click here to learn how to check on an organization's registration status in SAM.